TriKro/rsb-content/part3-generative_market_research/data-mining.md

 ### How To
 You can either acquire outside (industry or market) data or distill your own (customer or product) data.
 Once you identify the area that you want to test:

-1. Acquire data (integrate from various sources, if required)
+1. Acquire data (integrate from various sources, if required).
-2. Identify data points (determine which data or information is relevant to the research)
+2. Identify data points (determine which data or information is relevant to the research).
-3. Transform and extract data (many tools to choose from, from business intelligent tools to database software with built-in reporting tools)
+3. Transform and extract data (many tools to choose from, from business intelligent tools to database software with built-in reporting tools).
-4. Recognize and search for patterns
+4. Recognize and search for patterns.
 5. Draw conclusions or refine the process by starting at step 2 (or sometimes even start back from step 1 to acquire better data).

 ### Interpreting Results